Codin-bee/SimpleNeuronNetworks4J/README.md

 After that reload your build system files changes and the library should be in your folder with external libraries.

 ## How do I use it?

+THIS IS TUTORIAL FOR OLD VERSION OF THE LIBRARY THE CURRENT SYSTEM WORKS USING LAYERS AND I WILL PROVIDE TUTORIAL ONCE IT IS FINISHED

 My goal is to create as good documentation in the code as possible, so it is really easy to use.
 But I know how hard it can be to make the first step, so I will provide simple tutorial for the basic features.

 First thing u have to do is create the network.
 We will use the MLP class for it, which stands for multi-layer perceptron which is one of the neural network architectures.
 ```Java